s-radosz/zdrowyKoszykApp/README.md

 ## Run project

 1. in one window: react-native start --reset-cache
-2. in second: npx react-native run-ios
+2. in second: npx react-native run-android --deviceId=LGH87089a84a07